h2oai/h2o-3/h2o-docs/src/product/data-science/coxph.rst

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

 - `single_node_mode <algo-params/single_node_mode.html>`__: Specify whether to run on a single node for fine-tuning of model parameters.
 Running on a single node reduces the effect of network overhead (for smaller datasets).
+This defaults to false.

 Cox Proportional Hazards Model Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~